jz1611/react-i-ii-review/react-fundamentals.md

 1. What is React?

-###### A Javascript library used to simplify website building by utilizing a component based architecture.
+- A Javascript library used to simplify website building by utilizing a component based architecture and unidirectional data flow for building user interafaces.

 2. What is create-react-app?

-A command to download all necessary react files so that the user does not need to build an app from the ground up.
+- A console command to download all necessary react files so that the user does not need to build an app from the ground up.

 3. What is Component Based Architecture?

-Creating a program using multiple reusable pieces.
+- Creating a program using multiple reusable pieces of UI/code.

 4. What is JSX?

-A type of Javascript that looks similar to HTML, but is read differently, able to be used with React.
+- A type of Javascript that looks similar to HTML, but is read differently, able to be used with React.

 5. What is the virtual DOM?

-React uses this to make changes virtually before requiring the user's machine to render unnecessary changes.
+- React uses this to make changes virtually before requiring the user's machine to render unnecessary changes/renders.

 6. What is unidirectional (one-way) data flow?

-Data flows down from the parent to its children.
+- Data flows down from the parent to its children.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

 7. Summarize what happens when you run `create-react-app my-app`

+- A folder with given argument as its name is created with all the required features to run a react app.

 8. Explain what this code does: